I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kegetrecommendedshareddataalignment.md

 <b>KeGetRecommendedSharedDataAlignment</b> returns the preferred alignment, in bytes, for memory structures that can be shared by more than one processor.

-<b>KeGetRecommendedSharedDataAlignment</b> returns the preferred alignment, in bytes, for memory structures that can be shared by more than one processor.

-<b>KeGetRecommendedSharedDataAlignment</b> returns the preferred alignment, in bytes, for memory structures that can be shared by more than one processor.

 ## Remarks

 Use <b>KeGetRecommendedSharedDataAlignment</b> to determine the best alignment for data structures that will be shared between processors.
-The value returned minimizes cache effects that negatively impact performance on multiprocessor systems.</p>
+The value returned minimizes cache effects that negatively impact performance on multiprocessor systems.

 ## Requirements
 | &nbsp; | &nbsp; |